A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 A difficulty in interpreting the origin of a weak emission line is inherent uncertainty in the astrophysical backgrounds, in particular in the flux of plasma emission lines.
 The strongest uncertainty comes from two potassium lines, K XVIII at 3.47 and 3.51~keV.
 Given the spectral resolution of the XMM-Newton, within the systematic uncertainty the flux could be attributed to emission from these K XVIII plasma lines.
-Ref.~\cite{Jeltema:2014qfa} argued that considering a larger range of plasma temperatures reduces the tension between the observed 3.5~keV line flux in clusters and the expectations from known plasma lines (see however the subsequent discussion in~\cite{Boyarsky:14c,Bulbul:14b,Jeltema:2014mla}).
+Ref.~\cite{Jeltema:2014qfa} argued that considering a larger range of plasma temperatures reduces the tension between the observed 3.5~keV line flux in clusters and the expectations from known plasma lines (see however the subsequent discussion in~\cite{Boyarsky:2014paa,Bulbul:2014ala,Jeltema:2014mla}).
 The interpretation of the 3.5~keV line as a plasma line would imply that its surface brightness profile must trace the density of the plasma (more precisely: the distribution of potassium).
 If it is a DM line it should, on the other hand, trace the overall distribution of DM, which dominates the gravitating matter in Perseus and other clusters.
-This point is disputed: While the analysis in~\cite{Boyarsky:14y} suggests that the line traces the overall matter distribution (pointing towards DM), the authors of~\cite{Carlson:2014lla} conclude that the morphology is incompatible with the DM interpretation.
-The Potassium interpretation also cannot explain the origin of the line in the Andromeda galaxy reported in \cite{Boyarsky:2014jta}, the significance of which is, however, disputed~\cite{Jeltema:2014qfa,Boyarsky:14c}.
+This point is disputed: While the analysis in~\cite{Boyarsky:2014ska} suggests that the line traces the overall matter distribution (pointing towards DM), the authors of~\cite{Carlson:2014lla} conclude that the morphology is incompatible with the DM interpretation.
+Explicitly, the authors of Ref.~\cite{Carlson:2014lla} argue that the morphology of the 3.5~keV signal is incompatible with DM in the Galactic Center with a spatial distribution that places strong upper limits on the possible dark matter flux.
+The authors of~\cite{Carlson:2014lla} also show that the 3.5~keV emission in Perseus is concentrated on the cool-core and less extended than expected for dark matter decay.
+Possible flaws in the analysis in~\cite{Carlson:2014lla} are discussed in~\cite{Franse:2016dln}.
+Specifically, Ref.~\cite{Franse:2016dln} discusses some challenges with the template analysis of~\cite{Carlson:2014lla}, which the authors of~\cite{Carlson:2014lla} however do not agree upon.
+The Potassium interpretation also cannot explain the origin of the line in the Andromeda galaxy reported in \cite{Boyarsky:2014jta}, the significance of which is, however, disputed~\cite{Jeltema:2014qfa,Boyarsky:2014paa}.